transmed/transmed.github.io/docs/jobs.markdown

 # Job positions

-If you have open positions on translational research in your Group and wish to share, please contact us!
+If you have open positions on translational research in your Group and wish to share, please contact us on our [slack workspace](https://ismbtransmedcosi.slack.com)!

 ## 01/02/2021